Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Neuro-Symbolic Instruction Follower

 \subsection{Action Decoder}

 The action decoder predicts the action $a_t$ at each time using LSTM.
-The input is the hidden state vector $h_{t-1}$ at time $t-1$, the embedding vector of the action $a_{t-1}$, the embedding representation of the high-level action $E(b_{1:N})^T p(s_t)$ and $V_t$ at time $t$ obtained using the embedding layer $E$ and $s_t$, and the output $x_{t-1}$ from $h_{t-1}$ to $H$. $V_t$, and $w_t$, which is the concatenation of the output $x_t$ of attention from $h_{t-1}$ to $H$.
+Different from S2S+PM, the action decoder takes high-level actions $b_{1:N}$ as inputs.
+Namely, the inputs are the hidden state vector $h_{t-1}$ at time $t-1$, the embedding vector of the previous action $a_{t-1}$, the embedding representation of the high-level action $E(b_{1:N})^T p(s_t)$ and $V_t$ at time $t$ obtained using the embedding layer $E$ and $s_t$, and the output $x_{t-1}$ from $h_{t-1}$ to $H$. $V_t$, and $w_t$, which is the concatenation of the output $x_t$ of attention from $h_{t-1}$ to $H$.
 Then, after concatenating $w_t$ to the output $h_t$ of LSTM, we obtain the distribution of behavior $a_t$ via linear layer and Softmax function.